Jeffhuang1/amazon-price-app/README.md

-read me for amazon app
+Read me for amazon app